adellej/beans/docs/usage.rst

 - **bc**
   Bolometric correction to apply to the persistent flux measurements, in "burst train" mode.
 If they are already bolometric estimates just set this to 1.0.

+- **interp**
+  Interpolation method to average the persistent flux between bursts; options are ``linear`` (the default) and ``spline``.
+If the latter is chosen, you can also define the smoothing length with the **smooth** parameter (defaults to ``0.02``)

 - **ref_ind**
   Index of the adopted reference burst, for "burst train" mode.
-In this mode the code simulates the burst train both forward and backward in time, so the reference burst should be in the middle of predicted burst train; don't forgot Python indexing starts at 0.
+In this mode the code simulates the burst train both forward and backward in time, so the reference burst should be in the middle of predicted burst train; don't forget Python indexing starts at 0.
 This burst will not be simulated but will be used as a reference to predict the times of other bursts.

+- **test_model**
+  Set to ``False`` to skip the model test on init; default is ``True``

 - **threads**
-  This is required because emcee runs in parallel, so needs to know how many threads (or how many cores your computer has) that it can run on.
+  This is required because the MCMC chains are run in parallel, so you need to specify how many threads (or how many cores your computer has) that will be used.

 - **restart**
   If your run is interrrupted and you would like to restart from the save file of a previous run with the ``run_id`` set above, set this to ``True``.
 Can also be used if your max step number was not high enough and the chains did not converge before the run finished if you want to start where it finished last time.
 If this is a new run, set this to ``False``.

+- **config_file**
+  Read in the parameters from the named file (``.ini`` extension) rather than specifying by hand

 Some additional parameters can be used to control the behaviour of the
 sampler:

+- **sampler**
+  The sampler you want to use.
+The default is ``emcee``, but you can also use ``dynesty`` provided ``bilby`` is also installed

+- **nwalkers**
+  The number of walkers you want the ``emcee`` algorithm to use.
+Something around 200 should be fine.
+If you are having convergence issues try doubling the number of walkers - check out the `emcee <https://emcee.readthedocs.io>`_ documentation for more information.

+- **nsteps**
+  The desired number of steps the ``emcee`` algorithm will take.
+Every 100 steps the code checks the autocorrelation time for convergence and will terminate the run if things are converged.
+So you can set nsteps to something quite large (maybe 10000), but if things are not converging the code will take a very long time to run.

-- **config_file**
+- **nlive**
-  Read in the parameters from the named file (``.ini`` extension) rather than specifying by hand
+  The number of "live" points for the ``dynesty`` sampler.

-- **gtiname**
+- **dlogz**
-  Path to GTI data file.
-Should be a string, e.g.  ``beans/data/1808_gti.txt``.
-Set to ``None`` (the default) to turn off GTI checking
+  The convergence criterion for the ``dynesty`` sampler.

 - **prior**
   Use the specified function in place of the default prior; an example which can be adapted to different sources is :func:`beansp.beans.prior_1808`